 There was one final modification to do on this board.
 This is a small upgrade I try to do on all WPC DCS sound boards.
 The ceramic capacitors at C37 and C45 are unnecessary, and were actually removed from the next revision of sound boards (WPC 95), as described on Pinwiki as well as on Pinball Rehab.
 I removed them both from the board.
 This cleans up the sound effects a little and makes the sound clearer.

 New backglass pane

 This machine had a pretty lame modification to the backglass.
-At some point it had broken or gotten lost, so the previous owner replaced it with a sheet of Perspex.
+At some point it had broken or gotten lost, so the previous owner replaced it with a sheet of polycarbonate plastic.
 Not bad from a durability perspective, but it looks horrible and scratched.
 Plus, it's not original.
 I had a new sheet of glass made up locally by Wayne at Annan Glass for $15.
-Perfect fit, and it looks much better than a shoddy piece of plastic!
+Perfect fit, and it looks much better than a piece of plastic!